 Opal, the birthstone for October, is one of the most spectacular gemstones.
 A single stone can flash every color of the spectrum with an intensity and quality of color that can surpass the fire of diamond.
-This post was updated in October 2019.

 The best opals can command prices per carat that rival the most expensive diamonds, rubies and emeralds.